 Opt-in for promotional emails when you open your account to be notified.
 As new promos are unveiled, you can review them right in your inbox.

 NASCAR sports betting tips

 Before diving in to NASCAR betting, get a handle on the NASCAR schedule.
-One of the cool things about the season is that the big races are run on the weekend, so you have all week to dig in and research as time permits.
+One of the cool things about the season is that the big races are run on weekends, so you have all week to dig in and research as time permits.

 Next, take a look at the upcoming season.
 Which drivers look like they are in a position to make some serious noise?
 Answering that question isn’t easy, but there’s a place you can look for clues: the NASCAR futures market.

 Take a look at the futures odds for major races and the season-long competition wherever they are available.
 The favorites on the betting board are those who are naturally expected to have solid campaigns.

 In the middle, you’ll have drivers who could go one way or the other, followed by the long shots down at the bottom.
 Study the futures in advance of the season, and also get in the habit of checking the odds in that market each week.